PhuongKDo/Framework1-checklist/Framework1-Notes.md

 - *Views / userManagement / userUpdate.cfm*
 ---
 ## Employee Management ##
-- list employees
+- ☑ list all employees
-- show employee details
+- ☑ show employee details
-- create new employee
+- ☑ create new employee
-- remove employee
+- ☑ remove employee
+- update employee [getting wierd session error]
+- ☑ *add a dropdown list of company for user to pick from*
 ---
 #### Page that got used/implemented ####
 - *Controller / employeeManagement*